gitgik/distributed-system-design/README.md

  ## Step 5: High-level Design
  Draw a block diagram with 5-6 boxes representing the core system components.
 We should identify enough components that are needed to solve the problem from end-to-end.

-For Twitter-like service, at a high-level, we need multiple application servers to serve all read/write requests with load balancers in from of them for traffic distributions.
+For Twitter-like service, at a high-level, we need multiple application servers to serve all read/write requests.
+Load balancers(LB) should be placed in front of them for traffic distributions.

 Assuming we'll have more read than write traffic, we can decide to have separate servers for handling these scenarios.

-On the backend, we need an efficient DB that can store all tweets and can support a huge number of reads.
+On the backend, we need an efficient Database that can store all tweets and can support a huge number of reads.
 We also need a distributed file storage system for storing static media like photos and videos.

 ![](images/twitter_like_high_level.png)